 We work exclusively with the UK local authority sector, so we recognise that there’s an investment of public money into every project we work on.
-With that in mind it’s vital that we can demonstrate value for money on every project and ensure that all the councils we work with see a clear return on their investment.
-This concern is clearly visible in the efficient and agile way that we work.
+With that in mind, it’s vital that we can demonstrate value for money on every project and ensure that all the councils we work with see a clear return on their investment.
+This concern is clearly visible in an efficient and agile way that we work.

 We know how important it is for you to start seeing benefits from your investments quickly.
 We won’t spend weeks and weeks onsite with you simply documenting ‘as is’ processes and writing reams of technical specifications.
-Instead we put strong organisation and planning at the core of all projects, large or small, ensuring that we capture your full requirements up front in a systematic and affordable way.
+Instead, we put strong organisation and planning at the core of all projects, large or small, ensuring that we capture your full requirements upfront in a systematic and affordable way.

 What happens before the contract is signed?

-Your project begins with us agreeing a clear scope of delivery and a realistic delivery timeline.
-This process is iterative, but it begins as part of the commercial discussions prior to signature of the contract.
+Your project begins with us agreeing on a clear scope of delivery and a realistic delivery timeline.
+This process is iterative, but it begins as part of the commercial discussions prior to the signature of the contract.
 Of course, the scope of delivery and the pace at which a project is to be implemented has a direct impact on the resources required and therefore the underpinning commercial agreement.

 It is not always possible to get into the granular project details prior to award of contract – this is often due to the understandable constraints of procurement rules.
 That said, the use of procurement frameworks such as G Cloud Digital Marketplace help here and allow us to have the sensible and often more detailed conversations necessary as part of the due diligence process.